MatthiasKainer/draft-article/README.md

 It tells us two things.
 First, the tokenize function is more concise without using pipes; the other is that our pipeline itself did become more readable.
 Rather than the inside-out function in the function call, the pipeline helps us (like with f#) to follow the trail rather than the inside-out function in the function call.

-The tokenize function shows us how we probably would have created this in javascript - by chaining the functions on their instance.
+The tokenize function shows us how we probably would have created this in JavaScript - by chaining the functions on their instance.

 Let's continue with implementing the capitalization and filtering.